Menu

 Blueberry Scones

-Easy homemade Blueberry Scones are light and crumbly, while still moist and creamy.
-Made with wholesome, real ingredients, they're a classic British treat!
+These homemade Blueberry Scones are light and crumbly while still moist and creamy.

 Prep Time10 minutes